Cardiopulmonary Resuscitation is widely known as CPR.

 Importance of CPR Training

 By providing help instantly to the unresponsive patient in the form of CPR, the patient’s chances of survival can increase considerably.
 The initial time when a person experiences cardiac arrest is exceptionally crucial.
-Once a person’s heart stops beating, the blood flow naturally ends, causing them to lose consciousness in a matter of 15 seconds.
+Once a person’s heart stops beating, the blood flow naturally ends, causing them to lose consciousness in 15 seconds.
 If another 30 to 60 seconds pass by without the person receiving any help, they will stop breathing altogether, causing irreversible damage to their brain and plausible death.

 Conclusion

 Since CPR training is so necessary, you should consider being trained.
-Providing exceptional CPR and AED trainings to laypeople and medical professionals, we ensure if you’re ever in a situation like this, you’ll be able to save a life.
+Providing exceptional CPR and AED training to laypeople and medical professionals, we ensure you can save a life if you’re ever in a situation like this.